-- If you are currently being treated for mental health issues, discuss the advisability of participating in a study abroad program with your mental health practitioner.
+- If you are currently being treated for a mental health condition, discuss the advisability of participating in a study abroad program with your mental health practitioner.
 You may determine that based on your current symptoms, postponing or making adjustments to your plans is in your best interest.

-- Work with your mental health practitioner to develop a plan to continue treatment while you are abroad.
-Be aware that is usually not possible to continue treatment with your US based mental health practitioner while you are abroad as licensing laws and liability insurance in the U.S. may not cover psychotherapy practiced across international lines.
+- Well in advance of your departure, work with your mental health practitioner to develop a plan to continue treatment while you are abroad.
+Usually it is not possible to continue treatment with your US-based mental health practitioner while you are abroad as licensing laws and liability insurance in the U.S. often prohibit psychotherapy practiced across international lines.

-- Submit a complete and accurate medical history including all current medications on the predepature forms provided by AU Abroad and/or the program provider.
+- Submit a complete and accurate medical history including all current medications on the pre-departure forms provided by AU Abroad and/or the program provider.

 - Review and follow the advice on Prescription Medication Abroad.
-Be aware that in many countries amphetamine-based medications used for attention deficit disorders are illegal or highly restricted so you will need to research the laws and regulations in your host country.
+In many countries amphetamine-based medications used for attention deficit disorders are illegal or highly restricted.
+Research the laws and regulations in your host country and make arrangements with your current mental health provider for you to use alternate medications if necessary.
 Addresses as well as excerpted national statutes for most countries can be found at the International Narcotics Control Board.

 - Research the availability of medications in your host country.
-Supplies can vary widely from country to country so you need to make sure that you have a plan to access the medications that you need.
+Supplies can vary widely in different countries so make sure that you have a plan to access the medications that you need.

 and while you are abroad:

 - Don’t stop taking your medications or adjust your dosage unless advised to do so by a medical professional.
 Students may have feelings of excitement and exhilaration when they arrive abroad and sometimes decide to stop taking their medication.
 Don’t do this.